Frequently Asked Questions

 - 3) Payment by domestic transfer or international payment order

-- 4) Paid invoice sent to the customer (by email)
+- 4) Receipt sent to the customer (by email)

 - 5) Validation process starts and the LEI is issued or the validity is extended

-This procedure is common among similar services on the market, which explains why we do not have a due date on the order confirmation.
-EuroLEI's order confirmations and paid invoice comply with current EU directives and practices for what a payment and accounting documentation should and must contain.
+EuroLEI's order confirmations and receipts comply with current EU directives and practices for what a payment and accounting documentation should and must contain.

-Yes, once your payment is received and registered by EuroLEI, a Paid Invoice for accounting purposes will be sent to you via email.
+Yes, once your payment is received and registered by EuroLEI, a receipt for accounting purposes will be sent to you by email.